Guided Tours: Enhance Your ServiceNow Adoption for FREE

 Gain feedback to build a more relevant solution

 Refine the messaging so it is understandable to end users

 We're here to help

 We know a lot about guided tours because we use them in our ServiceNow projects and Managed Platform Service.
 We've experienced the benefits it provides, particularly in the reduction of documents and the real-time access it provides end users.
 Please reach out to us if you would like a deeper dive into how guided tours can support adoption of the ServiceNow Platform in your organisation.
-Also, make sure you check out my other blogs in the "Getting the most out of the ServiceNow Platform for FREE" series.
+Also, make sure you check out my other blogs in the "Making the most of ServiceNow" series.

 Try it for yourself

 ServiceNow Knowledge doesn't just mean presentations, it also means labs.
 Right now you can take advantage of the K20 lab Train Users at Scale with Guided Tour Designer.
 ServiceNow will provide you with an instance to complete the labs, so it's nice and safe to learn.